MrSarno/MrSarno/README.md

 ### Hi there! 👋

-My name's John & I like hacking things together in a handful of languages.
+My name's John & I like creating things in various languages.

 Here's some of the tech I'm experienced with;